 High Intensity Session

 High intensity sessions are similar to regular paper presentations, but instead of 4-5 presenters, they have 6-8 presenters (5-7 minutes each).
-High intensity sessions are sometimes employed when a particular theme or topic has attracted widespread interest amongst conference submissions.
+High intensity sessions are sometimes employed when a particular theme or topic has attracted widespread interest and resulted in an unusually large number of conference submissions.
 With limited time and space, sometimes it is necessary to have a single high intensity session, rather than splitting the theme into two sessions.
 This way, scholars also have a better opportunity to hear about each others' work and to meet one another.
 The sessions can either include time for discussion and Q&A facilitated by the chair, or they can move to mini-breakout sessions—in the same room—with audience members meeting with individual presenters.
 High Intensity Sessions are generally created by the heads of the sections and working groups, who group the individual paper proposals received.

 A Roundtable is an invitation-based session.
 These sessions focus on a specific topic, or scholarly work, and feature a selection of scholars (established and emerging) who engage in a discussion.
 These sessions can be done in various forms.
 For example, a group of scholars may come together, having written about the same topic, opening up a discussion about different approaches to the same issue.
 Another method could be simply a group of scholars providing commentary and discussion about a central theme or issue.
 A Q&A with participants may or may not occur.
 Roundtables are generally proposed by conference participants (select "A panel proposal (or an abstract of a panel presentation)" when you submit your proposal via the IAMCR OCS proposal submission system).